momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 7. Right-click on **MO_blck_group_2017_Project** and click on **Open Attribue Table**.
 If you continue to scroll to the right, you will eventually see the joined fields.
 Don't be too concerned with any blank fields; the field you only need to concern yourself with is AHY1E001 which is the total population of people per Census block group.
 You can find out the meaning of each field by looking at the **codebook file(nhgis0013_ds233_20175_2017_blck_grp_codebook.txt)** that is located in **nhgis0013_csv**.

 ## Unit 6: Computing values with Field Calculator
+With the field calculator, you are able to make new fields based on doing calculations with already existing fields.
+Let's perform a field calculation with the **STLschools** layer.